TOAST-DOCS/Storage-Backup/en/console-guide.md

 <br/>

-* **Storage server**
+* **Restore Target Server**

-The server to store the data can be selected from the servers registered as backup agents.
+You can choose from servers that have backup agents installed.
+You must select a server with the same OS family (Linux or Windows) as the restore source server.

 <br/>

-* **Storage path**
+* **Storage Path**

-The restoration path can be specified.
+The path can be specified as you want.
 If the entered path does not exist, it will be automatically created for the restoration.
-If the same data already exists in the specified path, it will be overwritten during the restoration process.
+If the same data already exists in the specified path, the restored data is saved in an overwrite manner.

 <br/>